hmchen47/DataScience/Notes/a18f-TargetEnc.md

     + comparing the encoded values to the target to see how informative encoding might be
     + evaluating target encoding
       + features probably ended up w/ a score significantly worse than the baseline
-      + extra information gained by the encoding not mking up for the loss of data used for the the encoding
+      + extra information gained by the encoding not making up for the loss of data used for the encoding

     ```python
     # Encoding split